ZachSham/Vigenere-Cipher-ZachS/ReadMe.md

 ## Features:
 Encryption & Decryption: Encrypts and decrypts messages using the Vigenère cipher.
 Also supports handling of uppercase, lowercase, spaces, and special characters.
-Frequency Analysis: Analyzes letter frequencies in the ciphertext to help determine possible key lengths and assist in breaking the cipher.
+Frequency Analysis: Analyzes letter frequencies in the ciphertext to help determine assist in possibly breaking the cipher.

 ## How It Works: